 Talk to them and each other with respect and kindness, even when things are tense.
 Let them see you handling conflicts with grace and a strong sense of fairness.

 If you have tween or teens in the household, try to get them on board with this.
-Older children can make wonderful role models, and your littler ones are even more likely to copy their siblings than their parents.
+Older children can make wonderful role models, and your little ones are even more likely to copy their siblings than their parents.

 Teach both sharing and respect

 During the process of blending a family, both sets of kids will feel like their familiar lifestyle is being taken away from them.

-It’s important your children to play nice and share communal items such as the TV, outside play equipment or family board games, so they can learn to share with their new sibling.
+It’s important for your children to play nice and share communal items such as the TV, outside play equipment, or family board games, so they can learn to share with their new sibling.

 Show your children and stepchildren that you respect their personal possessions and that you expect them to do the same for each other.

 Give everyone some privacy

-Children, especially older children and teenagers, need some privacy.
-Blending your families can make them feel like their space and privacy is being taken away from them, especially if they’ve inherited younger siblings who want to follow them around!
+Children in blended families feel like their space and privacy is being taken away from them, especially if they’ve inherited younger siblings who want to follow them around!

 Perhaps some time outside or a trip to the park or mall with their biological parent will prove to be just the thing.
 Support all children in your family to have their own time and space when they need it – you’ll save a lot of stress and anger.

 For example, you might try setting aside a regular family mealtime when everyone can sit down around the table and talk about what happened for them that day.

-Setting aside time for fun activities helps reinforce the idea that stepsiblings are fun new playmates and someone to make happy memories with.
-Remember to offer treats and fun time equally so no one feels left out.
+Setting aside time for fun activities helps reinforce the idea that step siblings are fun new playmates and someone to make happy memories with.
+Remember to offer treats and fun time equally, so no one feels left out.